Har2i5/98-ANN-Intrusion-Detection-System/README.md

 Normal (0): If the probability is 0.8 or lower.

 ## Model Evaluation

-The ANN model achieved an accuracy of 98%:
+The ANN model achieved an accuracy of 98%

 96% of instances predicted as normal were accurately classified.

 100% of instances predicted as anomalies were correctly identified.

+## Model Saving

-Model Saving: The trained model was saved for future use.
+The trained model was saved for future use.

 ## Requirements
 To run this notebook, you will need the following Python libraries: